✅ Logical Operators in JavaScript – Complete Guide with Real Examples

 ๐Ÿ’ก What is Virtual DOM and Shadow DOM?
+A Simplified Guide for Modern Front-End Developers

 In modern web development, two crucial technologies that often pop up in UI performance and component architecture are the Virtual DOM and Shadow DOM.
 While they sound similar, they solve very different problems and serve different use cases.